 - Keep rooms well lit, making use of natural lighting as much as possible, or the highest wattage bulb recommended for the older adult’s light fixtures.

 - Always make sure lighting is purposefully placed to eliminate shadows which can cause the senior distress.

 - Keep blinds/curtains closed in the evening to help minimize disturbing window reflections that could be misinterpreted as an intruder and also to help the older adult feel secure.

 Designating a place of retreat for your loved one to de-stress could be extremely beneficial.
 Include:

 - Several key items or activities which are typically soothing for the older adult: a well-liked photo album to look through, a stuffed animal or pillow to hug, etc.

 - A favorite scent that evokes peace, such as vanilla or lavender.

 One of the most effective techniques to help a cherished older adult who has been diagnosed with dementia is to partner with a dependable home care agency like All Care.
 Our caregivers are specially trained to understand the needs of those with dementia or Alzheimer’s disease and will help to make your home a safe and calming space.
 What’s more, our care team can help your family member remain active and engaged with specially designed memory care activities, reminiscing, and outings to see friends.
 For family caregivers, our reliable respite care services allow you to have peace of mind while taking time for yourself.

-For more home modification tips and ideas, or to request a free in-home consultation for more information on our experienced, creative care for people diagnosed with dementia, reach out to All Care, the leaders in home health in Medford, Oregon and the surrounding communities, at (541) 857-9195.
+For more home modification tips and ideas, or to request a free in-home consultation for more information on our experienced, creative care for people diagnosed with dementia, reach out to All Care, the leaders in memory care Grants Pass, OR and the surrounding communities trust, at (541) 857-9195.